 Who doesn’t love a biscuit!?

 I have been very busy recently as i’m working on a rather exciting new project.
 Now i’m not sure if i’m allowed to talk about it yet, but it’s a very clever little book!!
 Because of the smart structure it’s been a real noggin scratcher, demanding plenty of concentration.
 This has led to an unholy amount of caffeine free drinking.
 So I thought because of all that tea I should provide you with a recipe for one of my biggest cravings….chocolate biscuits!
 I’m trying to eat really healthily and only having a small amount of the food I create (up to 5 dishes a day) as otherwise i will pile the weight on!
 So if I can’t enjoy a chocolate biscuit right now I want you to do it for me.
 I will keep you updated with the project as it continues and when I can reveal all, I will!
-Keep yourself cool even while cooking with a full potency oven by using blaux personal fan.
+Check out the latest Herpagreens reviews.

 Store-bought biscuit dough is full of hydrogenated oils (a.k.a. trans fats) but homemade biscuit recipes call for large servings of shortening or butter.
 We aren’t revolutionizing the biscuit, just making them in a more portion-conscious way.

 Most recipe yields are for 8 to 10 pieces, which means a 300-plus calorie bread to go along with your meal.
 Below is a traditional biscuit recipe portioned out to keep the calories in check.
 Improve your health and dietary benefits by reading the latest gluco shield pro reviews.

 Makes 30 small or 15 medium biscuits (see note*)

 ½ cup unsalted butter, cold, cut into small chunks